microsoft/eslint-plugin-fluentui-jsx-a11y/README.md

 Rules for v8 have no ending.

-Developed and maintained by the Dublin Microsoft Teams Accessibility V-Team.
+Developed and maintained by the Microsoft Research Ireland Accessibility V-Team.

 ## Installation